 Check out co-pays and how much your hospital stay is likely to cost.
 Also, you may need to pre-approve your hospital stay, they can give you the skinny!

 Hopefully, you were taking prenatal vitamins before you conceived, as folic acid is most important before you’d really even know you’re pregnant.
-I’ve heard some controversy between folic acid and folate lately.
-Anyone have thoughts on that?
+They can help prevent birth defects.
+Any questions about what you should take, ask your healthcare provider.

 6. You can continue to work out in early pregnancy